2 Miles in 16 Minutes - Is it Possible?

 There are a number of key requirements to a faster 2 mile run:

 Quality workouts.
+Secondly, these police fitness tests do not only rely on endurance.
+They rely on good speed as well.
 Once you have a good base, some selective faster running will really sharpen the saw so to say.
 There are plenty of faster workouts to choose from.
 Check out my Running Workouts page for an overview.

 2 miles in 16 minutes